 Are literary arts nonprofits that have previously received or have active grants from funders of the Literary Arts Fund eligible to apply?

 Yes.
 Having received funding from foundations that support the Literary Arts Fund does not disqualify a literary arts nonprofit from applying for a grant from the Literary Arts Fund.
+Your nonprofit will need to meet all of the Literary Arts Fund’s eligibility requirements.

 Can two or more literary arts nonprofits submit a collaborative application for a general operating grant?